 Gluten-free and homesteading are the perfect pair.
 I love knowing how my food is produced and what ingredients are in the jar.
 I have recipes for every season and for all of the foods that we preserve.
-The recipe I want to share with you today is one of our favorite ways to use home-canned applesauce (aside from eating it straight out of the jar).

 A gift for you!